lonycell/grafana.v7/docs/sources/features/datasources/azuremonitor.md

 ### Azure Monitor metrics whitelist

 Not all metrics returned by the Azure Monitor API have values.
-The Grafana data source has a whitelist to only return metric names if it is possible they might have values.
+The ThingSPIN data source has a whitelist to only return metric names if it is possible they might have values.
 This whitelist is updated regularly as new services and metrics are added to the Azure cloud.
 You can find the current whitelist [here](https://github.com/grafana/grafana/blob/master/public/app/plugins/datasource/grafana-azure-monitor-datasource/azure_monitor/supported_namespaces.ts).

 ### Azure Monitor alerting

-Grafana alerting is supported for the Azure Monitor service.
+ThingSPIN alerting is supported for the Azure Monitor service.
 This is not Azure Alerts support.
-Read more about how alerting in Grafana works [here]({{< relref "../../alerting/rules.md" >}}).
+Read more about how alerting in ThingSPIN works [here]({{< relref "../../alerting/rules.md" >}}).

 {{< docs-imagebox img="/img/docs/v60/azuremonitor-alerting.png" class="docs-image--no-shadow" caption="Azure Monitor Alerting" >}}